 Wow.

-Well, anything else.
+Well, anything else?

 Yeah.

-Well, all these stuff going on.
+All this stuff is going on.

-Uh David Knight.gold, and and we've got deals on silver, you can get in touch with us.
+You can get in touch with us.

-I've got uh I bought 250 uh Morgan silver dollars yesterday.
+I bought 250 Morgan silver dollars yesterday.

 I give a great price on.

-They're they're at the Texas location, so if you want to get a piece of Americana, I've got those.
+So if you want to get a piece of Americana, I've got those.

-I've got uh lots of uh silver rounds and other things, and it's just really easy to use Wolfpack.
+I've got lots of silver rounds and other things.

-So just at that one purchase price level, if you got you know a little bit of savings, you want to turn them into medals.
+So just at that one purchase price level, if you've got a little bit of savings, you want to turn them into metals, that's an easy way, or just down to the $50 level.

 So I'm working on the infrastructure of that right now.